Step Into Your Power

 Group agreements:

-When joining an Encounter Group, participants commit to upholding, to the best of their ability, the following agreements:
+When joining an Encounter Group, participants commit, to the best of their ability, to uphold the following agreements:

 Confidentiality / Privacy